Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### keyring_vault_path
 {:.badge .enterprise}

-Defines the names of the Vault v2 KV path at which symmetric keys are found.
+Defines the name of the Vault v2 KV path at which symmetric keys are found.

 **Default:** none